chushi-io/tofu-exec/CONTRIBUTING.md

 ### End-to-end tests

-End-to-end tests test both `tfinstall` and `tfexec`, using the former to install Terraform binaries according to various version constraints, and exercising the latter in as many combinations as possible, after real-world use cases.
+End-to-end tests test both `tfinstall` and `tfexec`, using the former to install Tofu binaries according to various version constraints, and exercising the latter in as many combinations as possible, after real-world use cases.

-By default, each test is run against the latest patch versions of all Terraform minor version releases, starting at 0.11.
+By default, each test is run against the latest patch versions of all Tofu minor version releases, starting at 0.11.
 Copy an existing test and use the `runTest()` helper for this purpose.

-#### Testing behaviour that differs between Terraform versions
+#### Testing behaviour that differs between Tofu versions

-Subject to [compatibility guarantees](https://www.terraform.io/language/v1-compatibility-promises), each new version of Terraform CLI may:
+Subject to [compatibility guarantees](https://www.terraform.io/language/v1-compatibility-promises), each new version of Tofu CLI may:
  - Add a command or flag not previously present
  - Remove a command or flag
  - Change stdout or stderr output